batimusprime/codingchallenges/README.md

 # Coding Challenges
 ## [https://batimusprime.github.io/codingchallenges/](https://batimusprime.github.io/codingchallenges/)
-## Demonstration of skills and concepts
+## This collection of coding challenges is a demonstration of skills and concepts

 ----

 ## 1.0: Fizz-Buzz